 Accessories

-The Tesbih, commonly referred to as prayer beads, serves as a symbol of devotion and spirituality.
-Crafted from different materials like wood, amber, or precious stones, Tesbih beads are utilized by Muslims for prayer and meditation.
+The Tesbih, or prayer beads, is a symbol of devotion and faith.
+It is made from materials like wood, amber, or precious stones.
+Muslims use Tesbih beads for prayer and meditation.

-The Yemeni represents a traditional style of silver jewelry worn by both men and women across Turkey.
-Characterized by intricate filigree work and embellished with semiprecious stones, Yemeni pieces exude elegance and sophistication.
+The Yemeni is traditional silver jewelry worn by both men and women.
+It often has detailed patterns and semiprecious stones.
+Yemeni jewelry shows elegance and careful work.

 See Also Traditional Hungarian Clothing